Aquifer: Depth

-Recharge
+Groundwater recharge

 Classification

 An aquitard is a zone within the Earth that restricts the flow of groundwater from one aquifer to another.
 An aquitard can sometimes, if completely impermeable, be called an aquiclude or aquifuge.
 Aquitards are composed of layers of either clay or non-porous rock with low hydraulic conductivity.

 Saturated versus unsaturated

 Groundwater can be found at nearly every point in the Earth's shallow subsurface to some degree, although aquifers do not necessarily contain fresh water.
 The Earth's crust can be divided into two regions: the saturated zone or phreatic zone (e.g., aquifers, aquitards, etc.), where all available spaces are filled with water, and the unsaturated zone (also called the vadose zone), where there are still pockets of air that contain some water, but can be filled with more water.

 Saturated means the pressure head of the water is greater than atmospheric pressure (it has a gauge pressure > 0).
 The definition of the water table is the surface where the pressure head is equal to atmospheric pressure (where gauge pressure = 0).

 Unsaturated conditions occur above the water table where the pressure head is negative (absolute pressure can never be negative, but gauge pressure can) and the water that incompletely fills the pores of the aquifer material is under suction.
 The water content in the unsaturated zone is held in place by surface adhesive forces and it rises above the water table (the zero-gauge-pressure isobar) by capillary action to saturate a small zone above the phreatic surface (the capillary fringe) at less than atmospheric pressure.
 This is termed tension saturation and is not the same as saturation on a water-content basis.
 Water content in a capillary fringe decreases with increasing distance from the phreatic surface.
 The capillary head depends on soil pore size.
 In sandy soils with larger pores, the head will be less than in clay soils with very small pores.
 The normal capillary rise in a clayey soil is less than 1.8 m but can range between 0.3 and 10 m.

 The capillary rise of water in a small-diameter tube involves the same physical process.
 The water table is the level to which water will rise in a large-diameter pipe (e.g., a well) that goes down into the aquifer and is open to the atmosphere.